Phytos Ramirez: Personal life and career

 Ramirez was born in Athens, Greece, to a Greek father and a Filipino mother.
 He immigrated to the Philippines at a young age and grew up in San Mateo, Rizal.
 He started for modeling in television advertisements and made his acting debut via the late Eddie Garcia-directed film Abakada...
 Ina in 2001.

 He first appeared on television via ABS-CBN's drama series Hiram in 2004.
 Ramirez guested on GMA Network's fantasy series Encantadia as the young version of Mark Herras' character Anthony.

 Ramirez took a temporary hiatus from showbiz to focus on his studies and later returned on 2010 via Basahang Ginto.
 The same year, He signed a contract with Star Magic and appeared in some of ABS-CBN's dramas, including the remakes of their classics Mara Clara and Mula sa Puso.

 Ramirez marked his comeback on GMA Network in 2014 via Paraiso Ko'y Ikaw.

 On December 8, 2016, he opened a food stall business called Zorpas Greek Food, located in Marikina.

 After his stint in the original series, Ramirez returned to the Encantadia franchise on February 27, 2017, where he portrayed the grown up Paopao in the 2016 remake.

-Ramirez started hosting in Unang Hirit and he continued appearing in more of GMA's programs including Contessa, Madrasta, and from its sister channel GTV's The Lost Recipe, that previously aired on GMA News TV.
+Ramirez started hosting in Unang Hirit and appeared in more of GMA's programs including Contessa, Madrasta, and GTV's The Lost Recipe, which was previously aired on GMA News TV.

-He converted to Born-Again Evangelical Christianity after years of being a Roman Catholic on November 23, 2017.
-In September 2020, Ramirez revealed his relationship with actress Cherry Lou.
+After years of being a Roman Catholic, he converted and became a born-again Christian on November 23, 2017.
+In September 2020, Ramirez revealed his relationship with singer-actress Cherry Lou Despite Lou's marriage to actor Michael Agassi, Ramirez and Lou welcomed their first child together in 2021.The couple were married in 2024.